Still Not a Player: Cover versions and samples

 In the Up in Smoke Tour in 2000, Snoop Dogg and Dr. Dre played this song as a tribute to Big Pun.
-The song was also remixed by Incubus which featured Big Pun's vocals on the 2000 rap rock album Loud Rocks, released 7 months after his death.

 A demo version of the song featuring former Terror Squad member Cuban Link leaked 14 years after the song's initial release.

 The song was sampled in Ariana Grande's 2013 single "The Way", which also samples Brenda Russell's "A Little Bit of Love".